 “Between the ages of 5 and 20, I was constantly prescribed antibiotics because I suffered from chronic ear infections.
 I had no idea that what my mother gave me to eat was the root cause of most of my health problems.
 So many antibiotics triggered Candida (a yeast fungal infection) plus a leaky gut.
 I collected illnesses in my 20s like other people collected souvenirs.
 Unbeknown to my parents or me these health problems could have been alleviated simply by eating a healthier diet.”

 “As a family, we were plagued with ill health.
-My father died at 49 from a heart attack and mother died of breast cancer and osteoporosis, which I now know could have been prevented or delayed if only their diet and lifestyle had been more balanced.”
+My father died at 49 from a heart attack and my mother died of breast cancer and osteoporosis, which I now know could have been prevented or delayed if only their diet and lifestyle had been more balanced.”

 “In my early years at school, I enjoyed science and history and had a great passion for English.
 I took my O levels and dreamt of becoming a doctor.
 However, two weeks after my 16th birthday, the untimely death of my father meant that I needed to go out to work.